 The pipe jack shield or machine is designed to produce a small overbreak to the external diameter of the pipeline.
-By injecting a lubricant into this annulus the pipeline can, in theory, be jacked freely through a fluid medium.
+By injecting a lubricant, for example bentonite, into this annulus the pipeline can, in theory, be jacked freely through a fluid medium.